rht-labs/tech-exercise/docs/1-the-manual-menace/3-ubiquitous-journey.md

 5. On the new view, use `tech-exercise` as Project Name, select **Internal** for Visibility level, then hit Create project.
 Make sure the project is in the group you created previously and not the username's.
 ![gitlab-new-project](images/gitlab-new-project-2.png)

-6. We are going to create a Gitlab Personal Access Token (PAT).
-The token is a more secure and reliable method for accessing Gitlab from our scripts later on.
-Note, that for reference's sake, you can also generate a PAT in Gitlab under User > Settings > Access Tokens in the Web UI.
+6. We are going to create a GitLab Personal Access Token (PAT).
+The token is a more secure and reliable method for accessing GitLab from our scripts later on.
+Note, that for reference's sake, you can also generate a PAT in GitLab under User > Settings > Access Tokens in the Web UI.
 We use a helper script here to help automate that process.
 To generate the token, open a terminal if you have not got one open and run the following commands.

-    Export your Gitlab username.
+    Export your GitLab username.

     ```bash
     export GITLAB_USER=<YOUR_GITLAB_USER>
     ```

-    Export your Gitlab password.
+    Export your GitLab password.

     ```bash
     export GITLAB_PASSWORD=<YOUR_GITLAB_PASSWORD>